sitthiph/crwn-clothing/readme.md

 ## Acknowledgments

-- [Karl Hadwen](https://github.com/karlhadwen) - Thank you for providing a 10 hours long walkthrough of this project.
+- [Andrei Neagoie & Yihua Zhang](https://zerotomastery.io/) - Thank you for creating React course.

 <p align="right">(<a href="#top">back to top</a>)</p>